How to run a half marathon faster is a common question by many athletes. Have you ever heard the saying,

 The race is the reward for your hard work.

 When you are training heavily for a half marathon you are in a constant state of fatigue.
+The perfect half-marathon taper will change that.
+It is all about following a strong half-marathon training plan.

 If you are going to worry, deal with it in training, not on race day.

-You run faster by working longer at anaerobic levels.
+The goal for half marathon success is to run faster by working longer at anaerobic levels.

 I talk about this at length in the Sub 2 Hour Half Marathon Manifesto.